Unsold Auction Property

 What happens if a property is unsold at auction?

 If a property remains unsold at auction, the auctioneer may facilitate negotiations between the seller and any interested parties to secure a sale post-auction.
 This process allows for potential buyers to submit offers directly to the auction house, providing another opportunity to purchase the property even after the auction has concluded.
-Unsold auction property purchasing involves negotiating directly with the auction house after the auction has concluded.

 Why do some properties not sell at auction?